Shigeaki Hattori: CART

-Hattori raced for Bettenhausen in CART in 1999, but after he spun the car 18 times in 7 races, he had his CART competition license revoked at Mazda Raceway Laguna Seca by chief steward Wally Dallenbach Sr. He started 7 races, with a best finish of 15th at Gateway International Raceway.
+Hattori stepped up to CART in 1999, racing for Bettenhausen Motorsports.
+After having several accidents and spins throughout the season, his CART competition license was revoked by chief steward Wally Dallenbach Sr. He started seven races, with a best finish of fifteenth at Gateway International Raceway.

-IRL
+Indy Racing League

-Hattori raced in the Indy Racing League from 2000 to 2003.
-His best IRL finish was a 6th at Texas Motor Speedway in 2002 and he finished 13th in IRL points in 2001 for Treadway-Vertex Cunningham Racing.
+Hattori raced in the Indy Racing League from 2000 until 2003.
+His best IRL finish was a sixth at Texas Motor Speedway in 2002 and he finished thirteenth in IRL points in 2001 for Treadway-Vertex Cunningham Racing.
 He led a total of 28 laps in his 26 series starts.

 NASCAR

 Hattori attempted his first race in the Craftsman Truck Series at the season-finale at Homestead Miami Speedway in 2004, with sponsorship from Aisin AW.
 He failed to qualify his No. 01 Toyota Tundra.

-Hattori was signed to drive the No. 9 Tundra for Germain Racing (then Germain-Arnold Racing) for 2005, his rookie season in the Truck Series, with sponsorship from Aisin AW.
-He failed to qualify in several races, and was released at the end of the season after competing in 10 events and finishing 35th in series points.
+Hattori was signed to drive the No. 9 Tundra for Germain Racing-Arnold Racing in 2005, with sponsorship from Aisin AW.